nedpals/vex/README.md

 ```

 ## Simplified Middleware API
 Middlewares tend to be used for any security-related purposes as well as for logging requests.
-With that in mind, Vex 0.2 has removed certain features (include/exclude routes, triggering location) in favor of a more simple middleware system which is only triggered before passing it to the matched routing handlers.
+With that in mind, Vex 0.2 has removed certain features (include/exclude routes, triggering location) in favor of a more simple middleware system which is triggered right before passing it to the matched routing handlers.

 ```v
 // old